 New Amtrak Cascades trains arrive in 2026

-A new fleet of Northwest-styled Amtrak Cascades trains will transport passengers in style between Seattle, Vancouver, BC, Portland and other stations along the I-5 corridor when eight new trainsets and two new locomotives arrive in the Pacific Northwest in 2026.
+A new fleet of Northwest-styled Amtrak Cascades trains will transport passengers in style between Seattle, Vancouver, BC, Portland, and other stations along the I-5 corridor when eight new trainsets, two new locomotives, and a spare cab car arrive in the Pacific Northwest in 2026.

 Welcome to the next generation of train travel.